Sapa Trekking

 The mountain town of Sapa lies at 1500m in the north west of Vietnam close to the borders with China and Laos.
 The surrounding Hoang Lien National Park boasts Fansipan peak (3,147m), sweeping valleys, spectacular rice terraces and a network of villages best accessed by foot.
 On this trekking trip, students will make their way from Sapa town along the broad valley, staying in local homestays and camping along the way.
 Village activities include cooking classes and heritage crafts with minority people.
 The trip culminates with a breath-taking cable car ride to the peak of Mount Fansipan at 3,143 metres above sea level.

-All our trips can be adapted or amended to meet the needs and curriculum requirements of students (IB/GSCE or other).
+All our trips can be adapted or amended to meet the needs and curriculum requirements of students (IB/GCSE or other).

 Contact us for a quote or to discuss your tailor-made trip.